-The Security IC Platform Protection Profile is registered and certified by the Bundesamt für Sicherheit in der Informationstechnik6 (BSI) under the reference BSI-PP-0035, Version 1.0, dated 15.06.2007.
+The Security IC Platform Protection Profile is registered and certified by the BSI under the reference BSI-PP-0035, Version 1.0, dated 15.06.2007.

 The security assurance requirements of the TOE are according to the Security IC Platform Protection Profile [1].
 They are all drawn from Part 3 of the Common Criteria version v3.1.